SRA-VJTI/ML-study-group/content/notes/gnn.md

 Perhaps, if you had a mathematical function that takes in words and represents them as vectors, you could say:
 $$\Phi("King") = \Phi("Queen") - \Phi("Woman") + \Phi("Man")$$

-In word embeddings, the aim is to capture such realtions between words mathematically.
+In word embeddings, the aim is to capture such relations between words mathematically.

 Often you will also see embeddings being writtien as **distributed representations** of words.
 Why is that?
 > This is because we are distributing the actual meaning of the word over multiple mathematical dimensions.
 The quality of a "King" being a man is represented by a subset of the dimensions of the vector representation.
 And, the a particular dimension of the vector representation represents a subset of the qualities a word like "King" can posses.